oliwennell/webp-detect/README.md

 How to use
 ----------

-As browsers have different levels of support, the code detects whether the following features are supported:
+The code checks whether the browser supports the following WebP features:
 * lossy
 * lossless
 * alpha